HaneenEzzat/Brain-Stroke-Data-Analysis/README.md

 It applies:
 - An automated ETL pipeline
 - Exploratory data analysis (EDA) techniques to visualize risk factors and identify key patterns through an interactive Taipy dashboard.
-- Techniques to visualize risk factors and identify key patterns through an interactive **Taipy dashboard**.
+- Techniques to visualize risk factors and identify key patterns through an interactive Taipy dashboard.

 ---

 ## Core Idea